 - .
-Our curriculum is based on a 2-3 year cycle rolling programme.
+Our curriculum is based on a 2 year cycle rolling programme.
 This ensures children in classes of mixed year groups follow the national curriculum and that learning builds progressively towards the end of Year 6 - .
 Curriculum maps are grouped and planned for as Y1, Y2, Y3/Y4 (Lower KS2) and 5/6 (Upper KS2). - .
+Year 2 curriculum is planned for as an individual year to allow for the curriculum to be embedded in Class 1 or Class 2.
+This enables the school to be flexible in vertically

+- grouped children in response to numbers of pupils on roll in each year group.
+It allows for better matching of key stage objectives and ensures the correct coverage for children in the middle of the school - .
 Children may encounter subjects in a different year group (e.g. year 4 science when they are in year 3) but they will have completed the whole curriculum by the time they leave year 6, in a scaffolded and timely manner.